National Australia Bank Modern Slavery and Human Trafficking Statement

 As a financial services organisation with a professional workforce, NAB considers the risk of modern slavery within its direct business operations to be low.
 However, NAB recognises that through its supply chain and customers, it can be indirectly exposed to the risk of modern slavery and human trafficking.

-NAB has implemented risk management processes to identify, assess, mitigate and monitor potential risk areas where it could be exposed to human rights concerns, including modern slavery and human trafficking.
-This includes use of a ‘High Risk ESG sectors and sensitive areas list’, which is used to determine customers and suppliers that may have a higher risk of ESG issues.
-NAB has a Group Whistleblower Protection Policy and associated Group Whistleblower Program that allows employees and contractors to NAB to raise concerns in a confidential manner.
-This channel is available for reporting modern slavery concerns.
+NAB has implemented risk management processes to identify, assess, mitigate and monitor potential risk areas where it could be exposed to human rights concerns including modern slavery and human trafficking.
+This includes use of a ‘High Risk ESG sectors and sensitive areas list’, which is used to determine customers and suppliers that may have a higher risk of ESG issues and for which additional ESG risk assessment and due diligence maybe required.
+For modern slavery, these sectors include domestic and cleaning services, contract labour, adult services, hospitality, construction, textiles, agriculture, franchising, fishing, printing and supply chains extending into developing countries.

 NAB has a Supplier Sustainability Program in place to manage ESG risks within its material supply chain relationships.
 At the Supplier Sustainability Program’s core are a set of NAB Group’s Supplier Sustainability Principles (GSSPs) which outline the requirements suppliers are expected to meet to do business with NAB, including requirements in relation to labour practices and human rights.
 The GSSPs form part of the requirements of the Group’s Procurement and Outsourcing & Offshoring Policies.
-Further details about NAB’s Supplier Sustainability Program (including the GSSPs) can be accessed at nab.com.au
+NAB’s standard supply contract templates contain modern slavery clauses which require service providers to not use forced labour, slavery or servitude and to have their own policies and procedures designed to ensure compliance with Anti-slavery laws.
+Clauses also include provisions to allow NAB to request evidence of implementation of suppliers’ modern slavery risk management policies and processes.
+Get further details about NAB’s Supplier Sustainability Program (including the GSSPs).

 In 2016, we undertook an ESG risk assessment on NAB’s supply chain which indicated potential for exposure to modern slavery and human trafficking through: (i) purchase of office consumables such as tea, coffee, sugar, cocoa and biscuits for our kitchens; (ii) cleaning services employed by building owners or facilities managers for buildings occupied by NAB; (iii) purchase of corporate clothing; and (iv) print and promotional goods and services.
 Ongoing review of our supply chain confirms these sectors continue to have the highest potential to expose NAB to modern slavery and human trafficking risks.
-Actions undertaken within the 2018 financial year to minimise these risks include:
+Actions undertaken within the FY2019 to minimise the risk of modern slavery within the Group’s supply chain included:

 As a financial institution, NAB also recognises that modern slavery and human trafficking is a potential risk in relation to financing activities.
 NAB’s ESG Credit Risk policies and processes incorporate a risk-based approach to assess human rights risk (incorporating modern slavery and human trafficking) as part of credit risk assessment and due diligence (which includes use of the ‘High Risk ESG sectors and sensitive areas list’ to determine customers that may have a higher risk of ESG issues).